Inverse moment of the $B$-meson quasi distribution amplitude: Acknowledgments

 \section{Acknowledgments}

-We thank Wei Wang for careful reading of the manuscript and valuable suggestions.
+We thank Wei Wang for careful reading of the manuscript and suggestions, and Yu-Ming Wang for valuable comments.
 The work of J.~X. and X.~R.~Z. is supported in part by the National Natural Science Foundation of China under Grant No.~12105247 and No.~12047545, the China Postdoctoral Science Foundation under Grant No.~2021M702957.
 The work of S.~Z. is supported by Jefferson Science Associates, LLC under U.S. DOE Contract \# DE-AC05-06OR23177 and by U.S. DOE Grant \# DE-FG02-97ER41028.